Comcast/xGitGuard/README.md

 optional arguments:
   -h, --help            show this help message and exit -e Enterprise Keywords, --enterprise_keywords Enterprise Keywords
-                          Pass the Enterprise Keywords list as a comma-separated string -o pass org name, --org Pass the targeted org list as a comma-separated string -r pass repo name, --repo Pass the targeted repo list as a comma-separated string -l Logger Level, --log_level Logger Level
+                          Pass the Enterprise Keywords list as a comma-separated string.This is optional argument.
+Keywords can also be provided in the `enterprise_keywords.csv` file located in the `configs` directory.
+  -o pass org name, --org Pass the targeted org list as a comma-separated string -r pass repo name, --repo Pass the targeted repo list as a comma-separated string -l Logger Level, --log_level Logger Level